 "The earthquake struck and minutes after I got a call that smoke was coming out of my shop.
 I rushed and saw that my shop was on fire.
 I have suffered massive losses."

 Frantic efforts to rescue survivors continued in Islamabad early Sunday morning.
 Video footage from Pakistani television showed crowds of people climbing on the rubble of an apartment building and attempting to free those trapped under large concrete slabs.
+Some of the injured were carried away on stretchers.
 (Watch the latest rescue efforts - 1:10)

 Many people were still in their beds when the quake struck.
 Witness Malik Abdul Manan, who lives in Islamabad, said he and his family "woke up and ran out.
 The shocks went on for a long time."
 (More witness accounts)

 Stunned Pakistanis, many covered with blood, were camped out in the streets on Sunday, fearful of returning home because of aftershocks, one of which measured 6.3 in magnitude.

 Pakistani Prime Minister Shaukat Aziz called the earthquake "severe" and "a major catastrophe" and said it's a "traumatic experience" for citizens.

 Political tensions between India and Pakistan over the Kashmir region took a back seat as Indian Prime Minister Manmohan Singh called President Pervez Musharraf and offered help.
 Musharraf thanked him for his offer.

 The two nations have fought three wars -- two of them over Kashmir -- since independence from British rule in 1947.

 Aziz, who saw aerial views of the devastation, said "we have provided for a lot of alternate housing.
 Luckily, the weather is not that cold yet so people are living in tents, sleeping bags.
 Blankets, water, food and a lot of help is coming from all over the country and overseas also."